ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Handling “Socket Closed Unexpectedly” Error in Node.js with Azure Cache for Redis - <a href="https://medium.com/@Roy.Wong/handling-socket-closed-unexpectedly-error-in-node-js-with-azure-cache-for-redis-815ab0fc86e8?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Ktor is Outshining Spring Boot in 2025 — And Why Frontend & Node.js Devs Are Making the Switch - <a href="https://medium.com/@ntiinsd/why-ktor-is-outshining-spring-boot-in-2025-and-why-frontend-node-js-devs-are-making-the-switch-0fe55c7916b3?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Roy Wong`**
+✍️ **posted by `inside Nikita's Mind`**

-<blockquote>Working with Azure Cache for Redis in a Node.js application can sometimes lead to the dreaded “Socket closed unexpectedly” error.
-This…
+<blockquote>As a developer who’s spent years knee-deep in backend frameworks, I once swore by Spring Boot.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Before Node.js: Why JavaScript Was Trapped in the Browser - <a href="https://vedant-kulkarni.medium.com/before-node-js-why-javascript-was-trapped-in-the-browser-0f5d79ec1455?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to build CRUD applications using sequelize ORM, Node.js, and MySQL. - <a href="https://cloud-papi.medium.com/how-to-build-crud-applications-using-sequelize-orm-node-js-and-mysql-aae3441c27db?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vedant.Kulkarni`**
+✍️ **posted by `Oladeji Tosin`**

-<blockquote>While learning Node.js, I realized something important about JavaScript’s past.
+<blockquote>Building High-Performance CRUD Applications with MySQL, Sequelize, and Node.js.
- It wasn’t weak or limited — it was confined to the… Continue reading on Medium »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>3.
-Project-12 | Deploy Node.js and PHP Application to AWS Elasticbeanstalk - <a href="https://shahzaibcloud.medium.com/project-12-deploy-node-js-and-php-application-to-aws-elasticbeanstalk-67dd0cb1cf7e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Most USA Companies Fail When They Hire Node.js Developers.
+Here’s Why. - <a href="https://medium.com/predict/most-usa-companies-fail-when-they-hire-node-js-developers-heres-why-bd270af53bf5?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Muhammad Shahzaib`**
+✍️ **posted by `Megha Verma`**

-<blockquote>This lab demonstrates how to deploy both Node.js and PHP applications to AWS Elastic Beanstalk.
+<blockquote>A few years ago, a startup founder from California reached out with a familiar problem.
-Continue reading on Medium »</blockquote>
+They had already hired two Node.js developers in… Continue reading on Predict »</blockquote>

 <h3>4.
-I Hacked GitHub Readmes to Show Real-Time Data (No Spinner, No JS) - <a href="https://medium.com/@0xsunanda/i-hacked-github-readmes-to-show-real-time-data-no-spinner-no-js-9e7275be14d8?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+SignalR in .NET vs Plain WebSockets in Node & Python - <a href="https://medium.com/devs-community/signalr-in-net-vs-plain-websockets-in-node-python-790816fe760d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sunanda`**
+✍️ **posted by `Sukhpinder Singh | C# .Net`**

-<blockquote>How I revived an ancient Netscape header to build “live” images for email signatures and markdown files.
+<blockquote>(A Senior Dev’s Field Notes on Realtime APIs)
-Continue reading on Medium »</blockquote>
+Continue reading on Devs Community »</blockquote>

 <h3>5.
-Node.js QUIC Datagrams for Realtime Telemetry: Low-Overhead Signals at Internet Scale - <a href="https://medium.com/@kaushalsinh73/node-js-quic-datagrams-for-realtime-telemetry-low-overhead-signals-at-internet-scale-8274c462d48d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Writing Chatbots the Old Way — LangChain Changes Everything - <a href="https://medium.com/@rammilan1610/stop-writing-chatbots-the-old-way-langchain-changes-everything-1fac23ac5b0e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Neurobyte`**
+✍️ **posted by `Ram Milan`**

-<blockquote>Ship telemetry that stays fast under load — using QUIC datagrams (via HTTP/3 / WebTransport) for best-effort signals that don’t clog your…
+<blockquote>For a long time, building chatbots felt repetitive, fragile, and honestly… boring.
 Continue reading on Medium »</blockquote>

 <h3>6.
-File Uploads in React with Node.js and Multer Backend - <a href="https://javascript.plainenglish.io/file-uploads-in-react-with-node-js-and-multer-backend-d003399509c8?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Modern Startups Still Choose Spring Boot Over Node.js and Go  - <a href="https://medium.com/illumination/why-modern-startups-still-choose-spring-boot-over-node-js-and-go-a4f84f35cd25?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Didin Jamaludin`**
+✍️ **posted by `Jaytech`**

-<blockquote>Uploading files is a common requirement in modern web applications.
-From profile pictures and documents to product images and media…
+<blockquote>A real-world perspective, not a framework war…
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on ILLUMINATION »</blockquote>

 <h3>7.
-The React Framework Explosion: What Changed in the Last 2 Years - <a href="https://medium.com/@thedevinsider/the-react-framework-explosion-what-changed-in-the-last-2-years-675c19618ab7?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a Pro-Tier Video Streaming Server: HLS, AI Subtitles, and Interactive Thumbnails - <a href="https://taophycc.medium.com/building-a-pro-tier-video-streaming-server-hls-ai-subtitles-and-interactive-thumbnails-af6f14ff40a4?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Dev Insider`**
+✍️ **posted by `Taofeek Kassim `**

-<blockquote>The React ecosystem has exploded with new frameworks, tools, and patterns.
-Here’s what really changed in the last two years — and why it …
+<blockquote>A technical deep dive into building an autonomous video pipeline with HLS adaptive streaming, local AI transcription using Xenova…
 Continue reading on Medium »</blockquote>

+<h3>8.
+Complete Backend Development: Beginner to Advanced level for Placements & Jobs (Node.js) - <a href="https://sheelganvir.medium.com/complete-backend-development-beginner-to-advanced-level-for-placements-jobs-node-js-9a2f10f3dea5?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Sheel Ganvir`**

+<blockquote>If you’re confused about where to start with backend development or how to prepare for backend interviews, this article is for you.
+Continue reading on Medium »</blockquote>

+<h3>9.
+Building and Deploying an App for Free Using Replit and Render - <a href="https://medium.com/@senthiljack28/building-and-deploying-an-app-for-free-using-replit-and-render-7bccf0b1b039?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Senthiljack`**

+<blockquote>As developers, we often want a simple way to build and deploy applications without worrying about infrastructure costs.
+In this post, I’ll…
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-How a Web Application Really Works: From Domain Name to Database (Complete Flow Explained) - <a href="https://medium.com/@sundararajanselvarasu/how-a-web-application-really-works-from-domain-name-to-database-complete-flow-explained-17092ce2418f?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Passing Tokens in URLs: The Right Way to Share Sessions Across Subdomains - <a href="https://taqiyyaghazi.medium.com/stop-passing-tokens-in-urls-the-right-way-to-share-sessions-across-subdomains-f1cb7e4fbc24?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sundararajan s`**
+✍️ **posted by `Taqiyya Ghazi`**

-<blockquote>Most developers know HTML, CSS, JavaScript, APIs, and databases.
+<blockquote>How I learned to ditch the “URL token relay” and embrace the power of HTTP Cookies.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Building a Simple Notes App in React (and Why It Taught Me So Much) - <a href="https://medium.com/@himanshna/building-a-simple-notes-app-in-react-and-why-it-taught-me-so-much-50b036e56379?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Django 6.0: What Is New and Why It Matters for Real World Projects - <a href="https://medium.com/@gulsaba.fiha/django-6-0-what-is-new-and-why-it-matters-for-real-world-projects-84517acf2fb1?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Him Ansh Na`**
+✍️ **posted by `Gulsaba Fiha`**

-<blockquote>When learning React, it’s easy to chase large projects and advanced features.
-I decided to slow down and build a simple Notes application…
+<blockquote>Django has always focused on stability, clarity, and long-term maintainability.
+With Django 6.0, the framework continues that philosophy…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Why Web Hosting Sounds Harder Than It Actually Is? - <a href="https://medium.com/@techmadeclear/why-web-hosting-sounds-harder-than-it-actually-is-7247491c69a6?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+My website is living in Paris for free — And yours can too - <a href="https://medium.com/@joshward_accounts/my-website-is-living-in-paris-for-free-and-yours-can-too-5ec57ef3c915?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Conrado Bennett`**
+✍️ **posted by `Joshua Ward`**

-<blockquote>Most people don’t avoid building a website because they’re incapable of doing it.
+<blockquote>How I have a Node-based application… Running for free… In Paris.
 Continue reading on Medium »</blockquote>

 <h3>4.
-HTTP Request Journey uncovered, a simple click is more complicated than we thought? - <a href="https://meetcyber.net/the-http-request-response-lifecycle-b9c8cb7c4b61?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Martin Simonyan`**

-<blockquote>What Really Happens When You Load a Website
-Continue reading on MeetCyber »</blockquote>

-<h3>5.
-Why network latency matters more than bandwidth in many cases - <a href="https://medium.com/@paulkgearge/why-network-latency-matters-more-than-bandwidth-in-many-cases-de186dfaf8c6?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `paulk gearge`**

-<blockquote>People often focus on bandwidth,
-but latency is usually the bigger problem.
-Continue reading on Medium »</blockquote>

-<h3>6.
-How Much Does Website Design Cost in Pakistan? | Rafay Hussain - <a href="https://medium.com/@itsrafayhussain/how-much-does-website-design-cost-in-pakistan-rafay-hussain-b599602af64d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Basic Tools Every Beginner Needs to Start Web Development - <a href="https://medium.com/@codewitpeter/basic-tools-every-beginner-needs-to-start-web-development-cdaf970e4c61?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rafay Hussain`**
+✍️ **posted by `Peter Hassan`**

-<blockquote>Let’s be honest: if you’re running a business in Pakistan today, a Facebook page or Instagram profile just isn’t enough anymore.
-Whether…
+<blockquote>When I first decided to learn web development, I thought I needed a powerful laptop, paid software, and lots of complicated tools.
 Continue reading on Medium »</blockquote>

 <br/>